amshenoy/population-simulator/README.md

 * Save and load systems as data strings

-Although designed for population dynamics, this web app can be used to solve any system of differential equations.
+Although designed for population dynamics, this web app can be used to solve any system of 1st order differential equations.